D-K-E/byeframe/README.md

   --splitNb SPLITNB  split video to nb parts.
 Necessary for large videos
 ```

+For an efficient split pipeline, calculate each part as roughly about 10
+seconds.

 ## Dev Usage

 Everything you need for trimming videos is in `trim.py`, if you'd like